-There are two ways to reset to the router's factory defaults:
+There are two ways to reset to the Router's factory defaults:

-- Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: Use a pin to press and hold the RESET button for 8 seconds and then wait for the router to reboot. - > USB: The USB port connects to a USB storage device or a USB printer. - > INTERNET: This port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the router to the local PC(s). - Wireless antenna: To receive and transmit the wireless data.
+- 1) Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: Press the WPS/Reset button for more than 5 seconds and then wait for the Router to reboot. - Wireless On/Off: This button is to control the wireless function of the router, either to enable or disable. - WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet. - ➤ 4/3/2/1 (LAN): These ports connect the Router to the local PC(s). - Wireless antenna: To receive and transmit the wireless data.